ryumada/docker-odoo/README.md

   As you can see in the `SERVICE` column, the service name is `odoo`.
 </details>

-## Check the git repository used by Docker Image
+## Check the git repository for custom addons used by Docker Image
 You can check the git repository information by running this command:

 ```bash